+GARDEN DESIGN CHALLENGE

+3RD-6TH GRADE

-GARDEN DESIGN CHALLENGE 3RD-6TH GRADE What environmental factors and landscape design choices must our horticulture staff consider when designing our seasonal plantings?
+What environmental factors and landscape design choices must our horticulture staff consider when designing our seasonal plantings?
 In this multi-disciplinary lab, students work with actual Arboretum plant lists and design notes to create a landscape in the garden.
 Follow up the class with a visit to the space students just designed!
-[Only offered on-site] RESTLESS EARTH 3RD-5TH GRADE Every place has a story.
-In this lab, students study maps to identify features of Earth's surface.
-They then explore the slow processes that create geological change: weathering, erosion and deposition.
-3rd grade students investigate how these processes lead to the formation of soils, and older students identify how these processes lead to the formation of landforms.
+[Only offered on-site]

+RESTLESS EARTH 2ND-5TH GRADE

+Every place has a story.
+In this lab, students model and explore the slow processes that create geological change: weathering, erosion, and deposition.
+Students investigate how these processes lead to the formation of soils, and change the surface of the earth.
 Students use this information to explain why certain places look the way they do and predict how areas could change in the future.

 CLASSROOM LABS & OUTREACH PROGRAMS

 DIVING INTO PHYSICAL PROPERTIES 3RD GRADE

 How do our actions in North Texas contribute to the issue of marine debris?
 In this lesson students will explore how trash enters our waterways and ultimately flows to the ocean.
 They will then investigate an issue closer to home by making observations of a collection of objects that fell into one of the Arboretum's water features.
-After determining the physical properties of each object, students will advise Arboretum staff on the best tool to use to retrieve each object. \mathcal{D}
+After determining the physical properties of each object, students will advise Arboretum staff on the best tool to use to retrieve each object.

-ENERGY IN THE GARDEN 3RD GRADE
+MODELS: SUN, EARTH & MOON 3RD GRADE

+Take a bird's-eye view of space!
+Students first create a human-sized model to demonstrate the relative positions of the Sun, Earth and Moon and the orbits of the Earth and our Moon.
+Then, they use 3D printed models to demonstrate the same concepts, in a different way.
+Finally, students are challenged to create their own 2D model to demonstrate their understanding.

-How can we use different forms of energy to solve problems that arise in a garden?
-After exploring, describing and identifying four forms of energy (mechanical, light, thermal and sound) in everyday objects, students are presented with garden scenarios.
+ENERGY IN THE GARDEN 3RD GRADE How can we use different forms of energy to solve problems that arise in a garden?
+After exploring, describing and identifying four forms of energy (mechanical, light, thermal, and sound) in everyday objects, students are presented with garden scenarios.
 They are then challenged to design strategies to address the problems using different forms of energy.

-RAPID CHANGES 3RD GRADE

-How do volcanoes, earthquakes and landslides impact Earth's surface?
+RAPID CHANGES 3RD GRADE How do volcanoes, earthquakes and landslides impact Earth's surface?
 Students explore images that show the aftermath of volcanoes, landslides and earthquakes.
 Then they use models to further investigate these geological processes.
 Students are challenged to describe a strength and weakness of each model.
-MODELS: SUN, EARTH & MOON 3RD GRADE Take a bird's-eye view of space!
-Students first create a human-sized model to demonstrate the relative positions of the Sun, Earth and Moon and the orbits of the Earth and our Moon.
-Then, they use 3D printed models to demonstrate the same concepts, in a different way.
-Finally, students are challenged to create their own 2D model to demonstrate their understanding.